CSE321-Fall2021/cse321-portfolio-mraddtab/Project 2/readme.md

 --------------------
 Getting Started
 --------------------
 Connect the Nucleo to a computer with a USB A to Micro USB B cable.
 Setup a power and ground connection to the breadboard.
-Connect the 4x4 keypad to the corresponding pins on the Nucleo.
-Next set up the LCD display by connecting GND, VCC,SDA and SCL to the correct positions.
+Connect the external peripherals to the correct pins on the Nucleo-L4R5ZI with resistors and wires.

+Keypad:
+ Column 1: PC_6
+ Column 2: PB_15
+ Column 3: PB_13
+ Column 4: PB_12
+ Row 5: PC_12
+ Row 6: PD_2
+ Row 7: PF_3
+ Row 8: PF_5

+LCD:
+ VCC: 3.3V
+ GND: GND
+ SDA: PB_9
+ SCL: PB_8

+LEDs:
+ Blue: PA_3
+ Green: PC_0
+ Red:  PC_3
+ White: PC_1

 More detailed information on pins and connections are detailed in the pdf documentation.

 --------------------
 CSE321_project2_rchen56_main.cpp